Annual Pay Calculator

 Is $25 an hour a good salary in 2026?

-$25 per hour equals $52,000 annually at full-time hours — slightly below the US median household income of approximately $62,200.
-After federal tax, FICA, and a moderate state tax, take-home pay is roughly $40,500–$43,000 per year.
-Whether it is a good salary depends heavily on location: $52,000 comfortably covers expenses in lower-cost-of-living states but is tight in major cities.
+$25 per hour equals $52,000 annually at full-time hours, slightly below the US median household income of approximately $62,200.
+After federal tax, FICA, and a moderate state tax, take-home pay is roughly $40,500 to $43,000 per year.
+Whether it is a good salary depends heavily on location. $52,000 comfortably covers expenses in lower-cost-of-living states but is tight in major cities.
 See our average American salary guide for state-by-state comparisons.

 Which states have no income tax in 2026?

 Nine states have no state income tax in 2026: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.
 Workers in these states pay only federal income tax and FICA, keeping significantly more of their gross pay.
-The difference between a no-tax state and California (13.3% top rate) or New York (10.9% top rate) can be $3,000–$8,000+ per year on the same salary.
+The difference between a no-tax state and California (13.3% top rate) or New York (10.9% top rate) on the same salary can be $3,000 to $8,000 or more per year.
 Read our full guide on states with no income tax.

 What is the average American salary in 2026?

-According to Bureau of Labor Statistics data, the median weekly earnings for full-time US workers in 2026 is approximately $1,196 — equivalent to roughly $62,192 annually.
-The mean (average) annual wage is higher, around $65,000–$68,000, because high earners pull the average up.
+According to Bureau of Labor Statistics data, the median weekly earnings for full-time US workers in 2026 is approximately $1,196, equivalent to roughly $62,192 annually.
+The mean (average) annual wage is higher, around $65,000 to $68,000, because high earners pull the average up.
 Median salary varies significantly by age, education, industry, and state.
 Our average American salary guide includes breakdowns by all these factors.

 Government data only